barionleg/cesium.wiki.gs/Fabric.md

 _TODO: need simple but inspiring examples of writing custom materials with Fabric._

+<a id="FabricSchema"></a>
+## Fabric Schema

+_TODO: link to schema when it's in master._

+A [JSON Schema](http://json-schema.org/) for Fabric is in the Cesium repo.
+This details all Fabric properties and sub-properties, including `id`, `materials`, `uniforms`, `components`, and `source`.
+There are several JSON examples showing the schema, but not necessarily interesting visuals.

+In addition to more rigorous Fabric documentation, the schema can be used to validate Fabric using a tool like [JSV](https://github.com/garycourt/JSV).

 <a id="MaterialsintheRenderingPipeline"></a>
 ## Materials in the Rendering Pipeline